xZepyx/Hyprland-Configuration/README.md

 - Integrated lock animation and styling
 - Power usage and battery indicators
 - Some custom scripts included for system lock via keybinds

-- By the way this hyprlock white color wallaper and in the new config wallapers are paid i got em for free (just for you)

 ## Binds -
 - Close App -- Super + C